Bhumibol Adulyadej

 Born in the United States, Bhumibol spent his early life in Switzerland, growing up in the aftermath of the 1932 Siamese revolution which toppled Thailand's centuries-old absolute monarchy, ruled at the time by his uncle, King Prajadhipok (Rama VII).
 He ascended to the throne in June 1946 succeeding his brother, King Ananda Mahidol (Rama VIII), who had died under mysterious circumstances.

 During the course of his rule, Bhumibol presided over Thailand's transformation into a major US ally and regional economic power.
 Between 1985 and 1994, Thailand was the world's fastest-growing economy according to the World Bank, and in the 1990s was predicted by many international journalists to be the next "Asian Tiger".
 During this period, the country also saw the emergence of an urban middle class as well as mass political participation in its electoral politics.
 However, this rapid economic growth came to an end with the 1997 Asian financial crisis which triggered political instability in Thailand during the 2000s and 2010s.
 Bhumibol's reign was characterized by several periods of gradual democratization punctuated by frequent military coups.
 The 2014 coup, the last coup during Bhumibol's reign, ended 20 years of civilian government and saw the return of the Thai military's influence within Thai politics.

 Forbes estimated Bhumibol's fortune—including property and investments managed by the Crown Property Bureau, a body that is neither private nor government-owned (assets managed by the Bureau were owned by the crown as an institution, not by the monarch as an individual)—to be billion in 2010, and he headed the magazine's list of the "world's richest royals" from 2008 to 2013.
 In 2014, Bhumibol's wealth was again listed as billion.

+Bhumibol was highly revered in Thailand—some saw him as close to divine.
+Notable political activists and Thai citizens who criticized the king or the institution of monarchy were often forced into exile or suffered frequent imprisonments.
 After a period of deteriorating health which left him hospitalized on several occasions, Bhumibol died in 2016 at Siriraj Hospital.
-He was highly revered by the people in Thailand—some saw him as close to divine.
-Notable political activists and Thai citizens who criticized the king or the institution of monarchy were often forced into exile or suffered frequent imprisonments.
-His cremation was held in 2017 at the royal crematorium at Sanam Luang.
-His son Vajiralongkorn succeeded him as King Rama X of Thailand.
+He was succeeded as king by his son Vajiralongkorn, who became King Rama X of Thailand.
+Bhumibol's cremation was held in 2017 at the royal crematorium at Sanam Luang.